GribStream

 AIFS-specific changes worth checking

-The AIFS implementation pages add a couple of concrete details:
+The AIFS implementation pages add several concrete details:

 • both add a new 10 hPa pressure level to the stratospheric component